kyahweng/Test-repo/README.md

 # Test-repo
-learning how to use github
+learning how to use GitHub

+This is edited on local computer.